asherbhs/asherbhs.github.io/apl-book/_sources/future.md

     - latin squares
     - polyominos
 - graph algorithms
-    - make sparse matrix library first
+    - implement sparse matrices first
 - analysis
     - draw from elementary analysis by iverson
 - algebra
     - draw from algebra an algorithmic approach
 - linear algebra redux
     - draw from that one apl linear algebra book
+- games and strategies
+    - classical ai
+    - (combinatorial) game theory
 - groups and representations
     - multiplication tables
         - `∆←{t[⍵;⍺]}`
         - examples examples examples
+        - cayley graphs
     - representations (not in terms of modules)
         - homomorphisms to matrices
         - character theory